The Importance of Biannual Dental Cleanings

-Dental cleanings are an integral part of any oral health preventative plan.
+The Importance of Biannual Dental Cleanings from Eicon Dental Care in Tempe, AZDental cleanings are an integral part of any oral health preventative plan.
 They have a far larger role than simply cleaning the teeth.
 That said, some people still find reasons to avoid them, often only contacting the dentist when an issue arises.
 However, by gaining enough information on dental cleanings, we hope more patients see their value, as they are only for their benefit.

 Types of dental cleanings